 8. You waste people’s time

 People hate feeling like they’re wasting time.
 For that reason, try to avoid sending unnecessary emails or holding needless meetings.
 If you must call a meeting, make sure you have an agenda and stick to a time schedule.

+Do you know what your workers wish you'd do to be a better boss?
 Part of your job as a manager is to know your employees and learn what motivates them.
-Use these tips as a place to start.
+Use our survey responses as a starting place.